gregfeliu/NYC-Subway-Transfers/README.md

     - the PATH to subway
     - any ferry to the subway (although SIR -> SI ferry -> subway station below Fulton St counts)
     - commuter rail (MNR, LIRR, NJ Transit) to subway
-    - local bus to local bus (although this is a valid free in system transfer)
+    - local bus to local bus (although this is a valid free in-system transfer)

 ## Results
 The majority of NYC subway stations have a relatively low transfer ratio in the 1%-5% range.
 There are a few, however, that can be up to 6 times higher -- the highest being 35%!